nobrayn/im-bored/README.md

 # I'm Bored!
 Not sure what to do with your time?
 Got some friends and some cash?
 No?
 That's fine too!
 We've got options for you, friend!
+Choose what type of entertainment you are looking for, your budget, and whether or not you want to involve a friend or two and let the I'm Bored app offer up some suggestions!
+I couldn't resist making a [Commodore-64]{https://www.c64-wiki.com/images/c/c9/Einschaltmeldung_C64.jpg}-esque design for this project, complete with CRT screen emulation, and some chiptune music for your listening pleasure.

 ## Live site
 [I'm Bored!](https://im-bored-app-main.netlify.app)

-## Built in React, utilizing data from BoredAPI
+## Built in React.js, utilizing data from BoredAPI
 BoredAPI:
 https://www.boredapi.com

 ### Built (by me, Chris) at Juno College of Technology, 2023.
-www.nobrayn.com
+www.nobrayn.com <- my portfolio (go look, it's fun)

 ### Additional Thanks
 Amazing (and toggleable for accessibility) CRT Monitor emulation effect in CSS courtesy of: